tytydraco/yessleep/out/I_Wandered_into_a_Hotel_Everyone_Forgot_Isnt_Empty.md

 I’ve never been much of a somebody.
-Just a normal dude who works with graphics, locked away in my room most days — dark, quiet, predictable.
+Just an ordinary human being who works with graphics, locked away in my room most days — dark, quiet, predictable.
 But on weekends, when work finally loosened its grip, I’d step outside for a walk, just to remind my legs they still existed.

 That’s when I saw it.